The Four Corners region rules when it comes to shopping for beautifully authentic Native American Art.

-And if you are in love with turquoise jewelry, Hopi pottery and hand woven Navajo rugs, drive right past Santa Fe, Albuquerque and Taos.
+And if you are in love with turquoise jewelry, Hopi pottery, and hand-woven Navajo rugs, drive right past Santa Fe, Albuquerque, and Taos.
 Instead, head for Gallup.
-The best deals on Native America goods are found here, in the Four Corners Region of New Mexico.
+The best deals on Native American goods are found here, in the Four Corners Region of New Mexico.

 You may also like: Best Things To Do In New York